Grantham College: Construction

 Elsham House was sold by auction on Wednesday 17 October 1945 for £5,334 to Grantham Technical College, and it was hoped to open the college by September 1947, but it would be open by at least 1948.
 The house, and squash court, were converted to classrooms in 1948 for £8,500.
 It was opened on 20 September 1948 by Kesteven County Council In 1949 £33,000 was spent on new workshops for engineering and gas fitting and classrooms.

 The first part of the new college, the engineering workshops, was opened on Friday 14 September 1951 by Lt-Gen Sir Ronald Weeks (one of his grandsons is the Dorset Conservative MP Richard Drax).
-Also at the opening was Sir Robert Pattinson, the Chairman of Kesteven County Council, and the Chairman of the Governors, Mr Fitzherbert Wright, from Belton; Mr Wright was the former Works Director (until 1949) of Aveling-Barford, and one of daughters, Susan Mary Wright, would be the mother of Sarah, Duchess of York.
+Also at the opening was Sir Robert Pattinson, the Chairman of Kesteven County Council, and the Chairman of the Governors, Mr Fitzherbert Wright, from Belton; Mr Wright was the former Works Director (until 1949) of Aveling-Barford, and one of daughters, Susan Mary Wright, would be the mother of Sarah Ferguson.
 The college was mostly intended to train craft apprentices for the local building industry.
 Fitzherbert Wright was also the chairman of Kesteven Education Committee.

 Main building began in November 1952, and it became Grantham College for Further Education.
 The building was officially opened on Tuesday 8 September 1959 by the conservationist Sir Peter Scott.
 Building had cost £252,031 and equipment had cost £52,377.